 Here Are Some Key Points Discussed in This Episode About Marketing and Business Development for Civil Engineers:

-- The AEC Professional’s Guidebook consists of seventy lessons for building a strong career.
+- This Guidebook consists of seventy lessons for building a strong career.
 It focuses on six areas in your career which are marketing and business development, project management, professional development, leadership, and writing.
 Each lesson has an actionable challenge that you can do daily in your career.

-- Every business is a people business.
-Even though engineers like to work with objects or things, they will soon realize that their business is also a people business.
+- Even though engineers like to work with objects or things, they will soon realize that their business is also a people business.
 Everything you do in your business is revolving around people and their needs.
 Understanding how to listen better, what is motivating people’s decisions, and their behaviors can help engineers to deal with people and make their projects happen.

 - There is a gap between what the public understands what civil engineers do and how they bring value and quality to the public’s everyday lives.
 Marketers are in a prime position to bridge this gap.
 They can do this by helping the civil engineering profession focus more on the results that come from their work rather than the process of how the work gets done.
 Marketers are storytellers, and they can tell the story about the results that civil engineering work produces and how they impact the public’s everyday life.
 These results are the highways, water supply, electricity supply, and wastewater, to mention a few.